 How Degradation Affects Energy Output

-For homeowners, this could mean slightly higher electricity bills as the panels age, especially if they were sized to meet exact energy needs.
+For homeowners, that could translate to modestly higher electricity bills as the panels age, particularly if they were sized precisely for very specific energy needs.

 Maximizing the Lifespan of Your Solar Panels